djthorpe/sensors/README.md

 are interfaced through SPI and/or I2C.
 In order to use these interfaces, the GOPI application framework (http://github.com/djthorpe/gopi) is used.

+The interfaces and definitions for the sensors are in the `sensors.go` file.
+To create a sensor driver you need to create it using the `gopi.Open` method on a concrete driver.
+You can check the examples in the `cmd` directory for more information.

 ## BME280

 The Bosch BME280 measures temperature, humidity and pressure.
 You can